Methods for Onboarding a New Hire into Your Company

-You may think the tasks of the new hire's role may seem to you, you already know the ropes at your company.
-New hires are just getting started and being introduced to all aspects of the job and organizational culture for the very first time.
+You may think the tasks of the new hire's role are obvious, but you also already know the ropes at your company.
+New hires are just getting started and being introduced to all aspects of the job, organization, and team culture.

 Start with an HR Orientation

-Sharing the company culture, mission statement, and vision are three incredible ways to allow the employee to share in their new team's guiding principles and long-term goals.
-Also, providing a copy of the company's organizational chart is a great way for individuals to learn more about how each department operates and how processes flow through the business.
+Sharing the company culture, mission statement, and vision are three ways to teach the new employee about the team's values, guiding principles, and long-term goals.
+Providing a copy of the organizational chart is another way for individuals to learn more about how each department operates and how the entire process of work flows through the business.
 These insights will help the employee understand the key building blocks that support the company's people and resources.

 Tour the Office

 Being familiar with their new environment can go a long way toward making new hires feel more at home.
 Include introductions to key employees in your tour, especially those with whom your new hire will work most closely.

 Go Over the Basics

-Connect Them with a Mentor
+Connect with a Mentor

-Whether it's you or someone else from your team, assigning a mentor to a new hire can help immensely during the early days of a new position.
+Whether it's you or someone else from your team, assigning a mentor to a new hire can help immensely during the early days of a new position and improve the chances of long-term employee retention.
 The mentor can help guide the new hire, serving as the go-to person for any questions or concerns.

 A lineup of tangible goals helps to set the standard for the type of learning and development new hires can expect as they become more ingrained in the company and team.
 It will also give them an idea of the people with whom they'll be working to achieve those goals and become better acclimated to their new environment.